franklinben23/Ruby-web-scraper/README.md

 -To have access to this project, it is recommended that you clone it on your local machine, using the following the guideline:

-1. Go to the [repository](https://github.com/franklinben23/Ruby-web-scraper/tree/develop), especifically the develop branch.
+1. Go to the [repository](https://github.com/franklinben23/Ruby-web-scraper/tree/feature/web-scraper), especifically the feature/web-scraper branch.
 Click the link! it will take you there ;).
 2. You can clone the project by clicking on the green button at the top menu labeled "Code", then clicking the paper holder sign to copy it.
 3. open a folder in your text editor of choice, open the terminal and type: git clone _paste the copied repo link_
 4. make sure you are in the new repository the folder, if not navigate into it.